BOE Slows Down the Speed of Its Investment Due to Lack of Market Demands and Insufficient Yield of Flexible OLED

-BOE decided to delay its schedule due to lack of market demands.
-Number of demands for flexible OLEDs within Smartphone markets has reduced greatly as Apple’s OLED iPhone sales have been weak since last year.
+BOE decided to delay its schedule due to a lack of market demand.
+The number of demands for flexible OLEDs within Smartphone markets has reduced greatly as Apple’s OLED iPhone sales have been weak since last year.
 There was not any noticeable sign of recovery for OLED demands during the first half of this year as well.

 BOE is predicting that its flexible OLED business will continue to struggle in the second half of this year.
 It predicted that this year’s shipments will be reduced by 30 million to 50 million units compared to its shipments from last year as shipments of its flexible OLEDs will continue to decrease during the second half.
 As a result, it predicted that there is a chance that it might delay the schedule of the third-stage investment for its B7 line.